ecohealthalliance/ideeal-app/var_appendix_keyvar.md

 #### <span style="color:#016F46"><b>CPO Yield per Hectare</b></span>

-Core palm oil (CPO) yield is the amount of palm oil in metric tons produced from one hectare of land (default: FAOSTAT(2014) for Malaysia).
+Crude palm oil (CPO) yield is the amount of crude palm oil in metric tons produced from one hectare of land (default: FAOSTAT(2014) for Malaysia).
 It is approximately 20% of Fresh Fruit Bunch (FFB))

 #### <span style="color:#016F46"><b>Total Expenditures on Disease Prevention and Control</b></span>